hamler-lang/docs/guides/12_NodeAndDistributedErlang.md

 ## Distributed Erlang/OTP

 Hamler is compiled to Erlang/OTP, which is a concurrent, fault-tolerant, distributed programming platform.
 A distributed Erlang/OTP system consists of a number of Erlang runtime systems called `node`.
-Nodes connect with TCP/IP sockets and communicate by message passing.
+Nodes are connected with TCP/IP sockets and communicate by message passing.

 ![DistributedNodes](https://www.hamler-lang.org/images/distributed-nodes.png)

 ## Connect Nodes

-A `node` is identified by a unique name as an email address.
-Erlang nodes communicate with each other via the names.
+An Erlang runtime system -- `node` is identified by a unique name like an email address.
+Erlang nodes communicate with each other via these names.

 Start Erlang `epmd` for registering node name first: